hotvic/apt-dgrade/README.md

 # run as root also
 aptitude install python python-apt
 ```
-For other distributions please refer to distribution's documentation.
+For other distributions please refer to distribution documentation.

 Legal Information
 -----------------